How military medics can transition to civilian EMS

 For example, some states won’t grant “reciprocity” for an EMT license unless the license comes from another state, which of course military medics don’t have, so they have to go through a review process with the state in order to get licensed.
 Other states might require would-be paramedics to be sponsored by an EMS agency before granting a license.

-“Despite having valuable military experience, veterans frequently find it difficult to obtain formal private sector recognition of their military training, experiences, and skill sets through civilian certification and licensure,” reads The Fast Track to Civilian Employment: Streamlining Credentialing and Licensing for Service Members, Veterans, and their Spouse, a report issued by the White House in February 2013.
+“Despite having valuable military experience, veterans frequently find it difficult to obtain formal private sector recognition of their military training, experiences, and skill sets through civilian certification and licensure,” reads The Fast Track to Civilian Employment: Streamlining Credentialing and Licensing for Service Members, Veterans, and their Spouse, a report issued by the White House.
 “This also makes it difficult for the private sector to capitalize on the resources and time spent training and educating service members.”

 “It was very clear that the message to the partners was, ‘We need to do something about this,’” says Dia Gainor, executive director of the National Association of State EMS Officials (NASEMSO), who attended the forum.
 “Michelle Obama was very pointed in expressing her expectations that we would cut the outdated bureaucratic red tape to accommodate separating service members and veterans.”

 Job forecast for combat medics